lara-zeus/zeus/README.md

 </p>

-# Laravel Zeus
+# lara Zeus
-provide you with a collection of Laravel packages that help you build your site faster and focus on your business
+provide you with a collection of Laravel packages and filament plugins that help you build your site faster and focus on your business

 ## Intro
-this project is a standalone app., a Starter Kit; it's pre-configured to run all Zeus packages and some extra perks.
+This project is a standalone app, a Starter Kit; it's pre-configured to run all Zeus packages and some extra perks.

 - Layout and Widget manager using  [lara Zeus Rain](https://larazeus.com/rain)
 - Posts and pages using  [lara Zeus Sky](https://larazeus.com/sky)